 Full recipe below post.

 First, add 1 cup of peeled and diced cucumbers and 1/2 cup of finely chopped mint leaves into 3 cups of water.
-Store in a lidded container and place in the fridge (this can be done up to 24 hours ahead of time- the longer the water mixes with the cucumber and mint, the better.)
+Store in a container with a lid and place in the fridge (this can be done up to 24 hours ahead of time- the longer the water mixes with the cucumber and mint, the better.)

-Second, add 1 cup of sugar (or sugar substitute) and 1 tablespoon of green coffee bean powder** to 1 cup of boiling water to create a simple syrup.
-Stir until the sugar and green coffee bean powder is dissolved.
+Second, add 1 cup of sugar (or sugar substitute) and 1 tablespoon of green coffee bean powder to 1 cup of boiling water to create a simple syrup.
+Stir until the sugar is dissolved.

 Drain the cucumber/mint water over a strainer, saving the water.
 (The cucumber/mint mixture can be discarded.)
 Add the cucumber/mint water into a large pitcher, add the simple syrup and the juice of about 15 limes***.